fieldtrip/website/tutorial/mouse_eeg.md

         sampleinfo: [88x2 double]
                cfg: [1x1 struct]

-In the data.sampleinfo you can find the begin and endsample of each trial.
-The offset has been used to make an individual time axis for each trial.
+In `data.sampleinfo` you can find the begin and endsample of each trial.
+The offset has been used to make an individual time axis `data.time` for each trial.

-We can simply plot all channels in a single trial using standard MATLAB cod
+We can plot all channels for a single trial using standard MATLAB code:

+    figure
     plot(data.time{1}, data.trial{1});
     legend(data.label);
     grid on

 FIXME insert figure (2 single trial plot )

-### checking for artifacts
+### Checking for artifacts

-Using **[ft_databrowser](/reference/ft_databrowser)** we can do a quick visual inspection of the data and check whether there are artefacts.
+Using **[ft_databrowser](/reference/ft_databrowser)** we can do a quick visual inspection of the data in all trials and check for artefacts.

     cfg = [];
+    cfg.viewmode = 'butterfly';
     cfg = ft_databrowser(cfg, data);

 FIXME insert figure (3 datatrial browser)

-The HL1 channel contains the analog representation of the stimulus, which is of much larger amplitude than all other channels.
-We can exclude it in the guy (click "channel" button) or using the following:
+The 41th channel with th elabel 'HL1' contains the analog TTL trigger, which is of much larger amplitude than all other channels.
+We can exclude it in the GUI by clicking the "channel" button or by using the following code:

     cfg = [];
     cfg.viewmode = 'vertical';
     cfg.channel = {'all', '-HL1'};
     cfg = ft_databrowser(cfg, data);

-We see that some channels show a much lower noise level than others (e.g., AF8).
-This might be due to differences in electrode-skull impedance.
+Some channels show a much lower noise level than others (e.g., AF8).
+This might be due to differences in the electrode-skull impedance.

 FIXME insert figure (4 check the impedance and report it here)

-### rereferencing
+### Rereferencing

-The two most frontal electrodes in the grid were used as ground and reference during acquisition.
+During acquisition the two most frontal electrodes in the grid were used as the ground and reference.
 These two electrodes are placed just anterior of the Fp1 and the Fp2 electrode.

-This section shows a technique known as common average referencing (CAR) to generate a simple re-referencing method for array-type electrode recordings.
-CAR is a computationally simple technique.
-CAR is commonly used in EEG, where it is necessary to identify small signal sources in very noisy recordings.

-We hypothesize that CAR will improve neural recording quality with respect to 38 ch electrode references.
+We rereference the data to a common average over all electrodes.

     cfg            = [];
     cfg.reref      = 'yes';
+    cfg.channel    = {'all', '-HL1'};  % we don't want to re-reference the trigger channel
-    cfg.refchannel = {'FP1';'FP2';'AF3';'AF4';'AF7';'AF8';...
+    cfg.refchannel = {'FP1';'FP2';...
-                  'F1';'F2';'F5';'F6';'FC1';'FC2';'FC5';'FC6';...
+                      'AF3';'AF4';'AF7';'AF8';...
+                      'F1';'F2';'F5';'F6';...
+                      'FC1';'FC2';'FC5';'FC6';...
                       'C1';'C2';'C3';'C4';'C5';'C6';...
                       'CP1';'CP2';'CP3';'CP4';'CP5';'CP6';...
-                  'P1';'P2';'P3';'P4';'P5';'P6';'PO3';'PO4';'PO7';'PO8';'O1';'O2'};
+                      'P1';'P2';'P3';'P4';'P5';'P6';...
+                      'PO3';'PO4';'PO7';'PO8';...
+                      'O1';'O2'};
     data_car       = ft_preprocessing(cfg, data);

-If you want to see the improvement of CAR, re-run for ft_databrowser with different variable (data_car).
+You can compare the original and re-referenced data using ft_databrowser.

     cfg            = [];
     cfg.viewmode   = 'vertical';
     cfg.channel    = {'all', '-HL1'};